cdurbin1970/PasswordGen_HashCalc/README.md

 characters in by using the Additional set.

 It can also compute hashes for both files and text.
-It can compute MD5, SHA1, SHA256 and SHA512.
+It can compute MD5, SHA1, SHA256, SHA512, Gost, RipeMD128, RipeMD160, RipeMD256, RipeMD320, Tiger and Whirlpool.
 If you paste a hash into compare box, it will compare it against the generated hashes to see if there is a match.

+This uses the MS hash functions for MD5 and SHAx generation.
+The MS functions are MUCH faster than the Bouncy Castle algorithms on large files.